GeorgeCodeHub/portfolio/README.md

 ## Projects View

-This views shows all personal and professional projects that I have worked over the years.
-The user can filter out the visible projects in accordance to the technology shown.
+This view shows all the personal and professional projects that I have worked on over the years.
+The user can filter out the visible projects in accordance with the technology shown.
 In addition, they can click on any of the projects to learn more.

 ![projects-view](https://raw.githubusercontent.com/GeorgeCodeHub/portfolio/main/Screenshots/projects-view.png)

 ## Contact View

 This view allows the user to make contact with me in various ways.
-Either through Twitter, Github, Linkedin or even through e-mail.
+Either through Twitter, Github, Linkedin, or even through e-mail.

 ![contact-view](https://raw.githubusercontent.com/GeorgeCodeHub/portfolio/main/Screenshots/contact-view.png)

-Last but not least a server is set up providing the data shown on the page.
+Last but not least a [server](https://github.com/GeorgeCodeHub/portfolio-server) is set up to provide the data shown on the page.